william-hu-codes/space-invaders/README.md

 3. Gameplay:
     - Use the Left and Right Arrow Keys to move your spaceship horizontally along the bottom of the screen.
     - Watch out for the alien invaders!
 They'll move side to side, gradually descending towards you.
-    - The aliens are organized into rows, and each row has its unique pattern of movement.
 4. Scoring:
     - Each alien you shoot down earns you points.
     - The harder the difficulty selected, the more points each alien is worth.